 • Baked butternut squash pasta – Perfect for Fall, butternut squash, sage, and penne are baked with mozzarella and Parmigiano Reggiano.

-If you’ve enjoyed this creamy baked macaroni and cheese recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Creamy Baked Macaroni and Cheese Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Creamy Baked Macaroni and Cheese